aunpyz/csv-editor/README.md

 # built-in web server is listening to port 8000
 ./serve.sh

-# or you can change the port to your likingg
+# or you can change the port to your liking
 ./serve.sh -p 8001
 ```